canshot/css/README.md

 Important: If you accidentally make a mistake when adding the remote URL, you can start over and remove the remote with the following command:

-git remote rm origin
+/git remote rm origin

 2.Confirm that the remote was succesfully added, by typing the following:

-git remote -v
+/git remote -v

 This command lists all the Git remotes and their corresponding URLs.